Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 - $\Delta(a) = \tan(a) - a$

 Unlike Appendix A, this discrepancy is monotonic in $a$: the function
-$\tan(a) - a$ keeps increasing as $a$ increases.
+$\tan(a) - a$ increases as $a$ increases.
 The discrepancy therefore grows with angular distance from the instrument boresight.

-In the centered-disk case treated in this appendix, disk center coincides with the boresight, so the discrepancy increases continuously from solar disk center to the limb, where the on-disk maximum occurs.
-If the solar disk is offset from the boresight, the same monotonic behavior implies a larger on-disk maximum, because part of the disk lies at larger boresight angles.

 For an observer distance $D$ expressed in solar radii, the limb angle is: